strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/dependencies.md

 :::

+The following table highlights new and removed packages:

-- Packages with a ❗ emoji before their name are required and need to be defined in your `package.json`
+- Packages with a ❗ emoji before their name are required and need to be defined in the `package.json` file.
-- Packages with a 🔌 emoji before their name are optional plugins/providers that can be installed or removed as needed
+- Packages with a 🔌 emoji before their name are optional plugins/providers that can be installed or removed as needed.
-- Packages with a ✨ emoji before their name have a new name in v4 but do not need to be defined in your `package.json`
+- Packages with a ✨ emoji before their name have a new name in Strapi v4 but do not need to be defined in your `package.json`.
-- Packages identified with the ❌  emoji have been removed from v4 and all references to these packages should be removed from the code.
+- Packages identified with the ❌  emoji have been removed from Strapi v4 and all references to these packages should be removed from the code.

 | Package name in Strapi v3          | Package name in Strapi v4             |
 | ---------------------------------- | ------------------------------------- |